-Choosing an HVAC Unit
+Choosing an PTAC Unit

-In order to determine the exact size of an HVAC unit, homeowners need to understand how Btu capacity will be needed for their home.
+In order to determine the exact size of an PTAC unit, homeowners need to understand how Btu capacity will be needed for their home.
 The calculations should include details about the insulation in the home, windows and doors, and the climatic conditions of the region.
 To find out the exact size of a unit, homeowners can use a heat-loss calculation.

 This can help consumers make an informed decision and avoid unnecessary costs and hassles.
-While HVAC lingo is confusing, it does make the process easier.
+While PTAC lingo is confusing, it does make the process easier.
 For example, there is a difference between a furnace and an air conditioner.

 When choosing an PTAC unit, it is important to know how to properly size the unit.
 A unit that is too large will be inefficient and will run constantly.

 A unit that is too small will short-cycle before it cools/heats other rooms.
 In addition, a larger PTAC system will cost more.
 An additional ton of cooling can cost $500 to a thousand dollars.
 A good PTAC contractor will perform a detailed assessment of your home to determine the correct output level.
 If your in need of a PTAC contractor get in contact with lion enterprises.